samuelnp/simple-markdown-blog/README.md

 ## Use it

-For use it you only need clone this repo and install.
+For use it you only need to clone this repo and install.

 ```
 bundle
 rake db:setup
 rails s
 ```
-**NOTE** I'll add very soon support to deploy with Capistrano in Production environments without pain.
+**NOTE** Very soon I'll add support to deploy with Capistrano in Production environments without pain.

 ## Customize it